openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### API Extensions

+2 additional CRDs will be introduced which to `machine.openshift.io`.

+- `ipaddressclaim.machine.openshift.io` - IP address claim request which is created by the machine reconciler and fulfilled by an external controller
+- `ipaddress.machine.openshift.io` - IP address fulfilled by an external controller

-The CRDs `machines.machine.openshift.io` and `machinesets.machine.openshift.io` will be modified to add a new lifecycle hook called `preProvision`.
-When defined, the `preProvision` lifecycle hook will block the rendering of a machine in it's backing infrastructure.
+The CRDs `machines.machine.openshift.io` and `machinesets.machine.openshift.io` will be modified to allow the definition of `addressesFromPool` in the provider specification.

+See https://github.com/openshift/api/pull/1338 for details and discussion related to the API.

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

+#### Eventual Migration to CAPI/CAPV

+The definition of the CRDs above is intended to follow a similar pattern followed by [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/pull/1210/files).
+Migration would consist of migrating the `ipaddressclaim.machine.openshift.io` and `ipaddress.machine.openshift.io` CRDs to the analogous CAPI CRDs.

 ### Risks and Mitigations